aarron-lee/gpd-win-tricks/README.md

 # Known bugs

 - gyro is borked on WM2
-- gyro on Win 4 requires a workaround
+- gyro on Win 4 requires a workaround (solved on some distros)
 - focus issue after resume from suspend, where the game controller seems to be stuck in Steam UI and not getting picked up by the game
   - solution: disable custom wake movies, see github issues [here](https://github.com/ublue-os/bazzite/issues/1474) and [here](https://github.com/ValveSoftware/SteamOS/issues/1424) for more details
 - fingerprint scanners can cause flaky suspend